Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
--- 8) Identify the museums which are open on both Sunday and Monday.
-Display museum name, state and country.
+-- 8) Identify the museums that are open on both Sunday and Monday.
+Display the museum name, state, and country.

 WITH CTE AS(
 SELECT DISTINCT pm.name,pm.country,pm.state
 	FROM [Paintings].[dbo].[museum] pm